 For Carriers Going Out and About:

-- Only attend smaller group parties where you know everyone in attendance.
-Large parties full of strangers are subject to being targets for shooters (especially on Halloween).
+Only attend smaller group parties where you know everyone in attendance.
+Large parties full of strangers could be subject to being targets for attackers (especially on Halloween).

-- This is more just in general, but the dark sucks.
+You are more vulnerable to attack in the dark.
 Be sure to have a good flashlight.

 - Remain alert and aware of your surroundings.
 Remember that some kids are just innocent idiots so try not react unless you're positive that there is a threat.

 And as always, make sure you're carrying your gun.

 Have we left anything out?
 Let us know in the comments below.